Salmon Ceviche and Marinating Fish

 Marinate the salmon in lime juice for 1 hour - then drain the juice.
 Next, add in the other ingredients and stir to combine.
 Serve with your favorite chips.

 Also, a fan of raw apple cider vinegar!
 It's an interesting combo - lime juice with apple cider vinegar.

 Marinating Fish Tips

 Marinating fish can range from a few minutes to a few hours and even

 overnight.
 As a general rule, the longer you marinate fish - the tougher your

 The acid from citrus fruits will change the texture of the proteins in your fish and make it appear "cooked".

+I would use a ceramic or glass bowl for marinating fish.
 And I would stay away from using metal bowls - or you might end up with a metallic tasting ceviche!